Overview

 Reabsorption of water

-The volume of water which is reabsorbed into the blood via the capillary network is controlled by changing the permeability of the DCT and collecting duct.
+The volume of water which is reabsorbed into the blood via the capillary network is controlled by changing the permeability of the distal convoluted tubule and collecting duct.
 This is done by antidiuretic hormone (ADH).

 What does the countercurrent multiplier mean?

-This means that the water potential in medulla is lower than the filtrate, therefore water will continue to move by osmosis and be reabsorbed back into blood.
+This means that the water potential in the medulla is lower than that of the filtrate; therefore, water will continue to move by osmosis and be reabsorbed back into the blood.

 ADH